csdms/pymt/docs/usage.rst

 *setup* can be invoked in different ways.
 For example,
-given a Waves instance like the one created in :ref:`the previous section<instantiating-a-model>`, a basic call to *setup* would be:
+given a Waves instance like the one created in the previous section, a basic call to *setup* would be:

 .. code-block:: python

   >>> cfg_file, cfg_dir = model.setup()

-This creates a model configuration file with default parameters in a run directory in a temporary location on the filessytem.
+This creates a :term:`model configuration file` with default parameters in a run directory in a temporary location on the filessytem.
 It returns the name of configuration file and the path to the run directory: